AndersDeath/diary2/000-current.md

 The working day was absilutely usual and so.
 The coolest thing that I bought a extremely cheap shitty cup of coffee in the supermarket that I really like.
 Sometimes thing that are cheap and bad can be really tastefull and enjoyable.
 I talked to the doctor and we planned some things to the next week.
 Before that I have to remove my tooth that is not ok.
 I will do in on Friday.
 Surgeon will do it.
 I hope everything will be fine with me.

 # 14 August - Mittwoch - Yerevan - 692 Tag der Einwanderung - Heat Sunny

+We were walking in the city center today and it was extremely nice and fine.